SAFETY TIPS FOR FLORIDA DRIVING

 When making mobile phone calls, use a hands-free technology.
 Also, do not read or compose text messages while driving.
-It is against the law in many states to text and drive.
-Not only does it distract you and take your eyes off the road, studies have shown that it is worse than drinking and driving.
+It is against the law in many states to text and drives.
+Not only does it distract you and take your eyes off the road, but studies have also shown that it is worse than drinking and driving.

 Take care of your vehicle!
-Not only will a properly maintained car help to keep you safe, it will help on your wallet too.
-You do not have to be a mechanic to properly maintain your vehicle.
+Not only will a properly maintained car help to keep you safe, but it will also help on your wallet too.
+You do not have to be a mechanic to keep your vehicle properly.
 You should regularly check all of your tires to make sure they are maintained at the proper inflation.
-Your tire’s pressure should be set in accordance with the tire manufacturer’s specifications.
+Your tire’s pressure should be set following the tire manufacturer’s specifications.
 Tires that are not inflated properly can be very dangerous, affect braking, your ability to steer and handle corners, gas mileage and the life of your tires.
 You should also keep an eye on the tread of your tires.
 It is recommended that you rotate and balance your tires every 5,000 miles.
-Ask your technician to inspect your tires during any type of routine, car maintenance service.
+Ask your technician to inspect your tires during any routine, car maintenance service.

 Other precautionary maintenance measures include, but are not limited to, the following: timely replacement of your windshield wipers, period checks of all exterior lights to make sure that they are working properly, routine brake service and be sure to know your vehicle’s “blind spots,” or the areas of the road that cannot be seen while looking forward or through either the rear-view or side mirrors.

 Always wear your functional seatbelt, which includes the lap belt and shoulder harness, and require your passengers to wear their seatbelts at all times.
 Children should be placed in appropriate child seats and should not be allowed to sit in the front passenger seat until they reach an appropriate age.